TheRobBrennan/podcast-explorer/guides/GRAPHQL.md

 - Queries
   - Search the iTunes Podcast Directory
   - Display details for the currently authenticated user
+  - Display all subscribed podcasts for the currently authenticated user
 - Mutations
   - Create a new user account
   - Log in with a user account